Our Investment Account

 Fund Manager Charge

 The fund or funds you choose may incur an extra charge to cover the costs and expenses of managing the investments.
-This amount is specific to the fund and you can find this in the Key Investor Information Document or Key Information Document for each fund.
-We also refer to this amount as an Ongoing Charge Figure (OCF).1
+Each fund has an individual charge which can be found in the Key Investor Information Document.
+This also appears as an ongoing charge figure (OCF) on your statement.

 Tax you'll pay